Sakethanne/Sakethanne/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Saketh Anne
 ==================
-Computer Science Graduate from the University of Southern California (USC)
+Computer Science Graduate from the University of Southern California (USC).
+Looking for SDE/SWE Opportunities.
 ==================
-I am a skilled Computer Science Professional passionate about leveraging cutting-edge technologies to drive innovation and optimize products and solutions; I am looking for a Software Engineer/Software Developer/Data Engineer Full-time role starting January 2025.
+As a highly skilled Computer Science Professional, I am eager to leverage cutting-edge technologies to drive innovation and optimize products and solutions.
+I am seeking a Full-time Software Engineer/Software Developer/Data Engineer position to commence in January 2025.

-A Computer Scinece graduaate from the University of Southern California (USC), graduated with a GPA of 3.9/4.
-I bring to the table a solid academic foundation and three years of practical industry experience.
+A Computer Science graduate from the University of Southern California (USC), I earned a GPA of 3.9/4.
+My academic background is complemented by three years of practical industry experience.

-While working at Open Progammable Infrastructure (OPI) under The Linux Foundation, I have contributed to the ansible scripts to deploy OS on bare metal, install software on multiple instances, update the BIOS paprameters, monitor the infrastructure and control accordingly.
+During my tenure at Open Progammable Infrastructure (OPI) under The Linux Foundation, I contributed to Ansible scripts for deploying operating systems on bare metal, installing software on multiple instances, updating BIOS parameters, monitoring infrastructure, and implementing control mechanisms.

-In my previous role at General Electric (GE), I spearheaded the development of scalable cloud-native products, resulting in a 90% increase in cloud admin teams' productivity.
-I architected and implemented a real-time monitoring framework, reducing person hours by 80%.
-Additionally, I played a pivotal role in automating cloud infrastructure provisioning and access control pipelines, significantly reducing project creation and deployment time.
+In my previous role at General Electric (GE), I spearheaded the development of scalable cloud-native products, resulting in a 90% increase in the productivity of cloud administration teams.
+I designed and implemented a real-time monitoring framework, reducing personnel hours by 80%.
+Additionally, I played a key role in automating cloud infrastructure provisioning and access control pipelines, significantly reducing project creation and deployment time.

-I possess a solid technical skill set, including Python, R, Java, Tableau, Data Structures and Algorithms, Object Oriented Programming, and Amazon Web Services (AWS).
-With proficiency in Data management, REST API development, Agile methodologies, Software development lifecycles, and Web technologies.
+My technical expertise encompasses Python, R, Java, Tableau, Data Structures and Algorithms, Object Oriented Programming, and Amazon Web Services (AWS).
+I am also proficient in data management, REST API development, Agile methodologies, Software Development Lifecycles, and Web technologies.

-Furthermore, my research experience in Predicting Malicious Activity in Android using Machine Learning and NLP-driven Political Analysis of Subreddits demonstrates my ability to apply advanced techniques to solve real-world challenges and make an impact.
+Furthermore, my research experience in Predicting Malicious Activity in Android using Machine Learning and NLP-driven Political Analysis of Subreddits showcases my proficiency in employing advanced techniques to address practical challenges and contribute to meaningful outcomes.

-I am eager to contribute my skills and expertise to a dynamic organization that values innovation and growth.
-Please feel free to reach out to me on LinkedIn to talk about opportunities or project collaborations.
+I am enthusiastic about contributing my expertise and skills to an organization that fosters innovation and growth.
+Please do not hesitate to contact me on LinkedIn to discuss potential opportunities or collaborative projects.

 * 🌍  I'm based in the United States
 * 🖥️  See my portfolio at [LinkedIn](https://www.linkedin.com/in/sakethanne)